Taft, California

 Taft (formerly Moron, Moro, and Siding Number Two) is a city in the foothills at the extreme southwestern edge of the San Joaquin Valley, in Kern County, California.
 Taft is located 32 mi west-southwest of Bakersfield, at an elevation of 955 feet.
-The population was 9,327 at the 2010 census.
+The population was 8,546 at the 2020 census.
 According to the United States Census Bureau, the city has a total area of 15.3 mi2.

-It was named for President William H. Taft in 1909.
+It was named for President William Howard Taft in 1909.

 History

 The town began as Siding Number Two on the Sunset Railroad.
 According to a display at the West Kern Oil Museum, local residents asked the Southern Pacific Railroad if the station could be named Moro when the rails arrived in about 1900, but a railroad official declined because the name would be too easily confused with the coastal town of Morro Bay.
 Instead, the railroad directed the station be called Moron, a word which as yet had no association with lack of intelligence (cf. Spanish word for hillock, morón).
 Pictures of local businesses, including the Moron Pharmacy, hang in the museum.

 After a fire burned much of the town, the name was changed to Taft in honor of William Howard Taft.

 Taft was once a sundown town that posted "No Colored Allowed" signs.